Last updated on April 11, 2022

 Being too timid.

 Another common backgammon mistake is being too timid.
-There are players who are hesitant to leave a checker on a certain point, afraid that it will get hit.
+There are players who are hesitant to leave a checker alone on a point, afraid that it will get hit.
 Yes, it might be possible, but you should include the probability of being hit in your backgammon strategy.
 In order to win, you need to take risks.
 Just having your checkers stuck together will not get you anywhere.
 Learn to observe the game, and assess how it has progressed with your current strategy.
 By examining your positions (and those of your opponent) you will be able to estimate the amount of risk involved in leaving a blot.
 It is all part of the psychology of the game.
 Avoid stacking the checkers into ‘candlesticks’, it is a waste of material, that could be better used elsewhere.

 Everyone begins as a novice at backgammon.
 All beginners make mistakes.
 Those that learn from their mistakes are the ones that will progress in the game.
-By learning from and then avoiding these mistakes, you will become more skilled at backgammon.
+By learning from and then avoiding these common mistakes in backgammon, you will be rewarded with better results.
 That way you can get more enjoyment from your luxury backgammon set.

 A complete list of Playing Guides is available on this link.

 Backgammon rules are available on this link.